 Each fall, for the past 15 years, members and their guests have enjoyed a resoundingly popular daylong boat cruise.
 Among the historic sites visited on the Hudson River and Long Island Sound are Edgewater, Olana, Montgomery Place, West Point, Old Lyme, the Mills Mansion, Historic Huguenot Street and most recently the Vanderbilt mansion in Centerport, NY.

-Join the Bronxville Historical Conservancy as we cruise New York’s historic waterways on the Manhattan II.
-Inspired by 1920’s private yacht designs, the Manhattan II is 100-foot boat with a 22-foot beam; Its teak decks, spectacular cabin with mahogany finishes and all-glass observatory boast modern conveniences while preserving the elegance of a bygone era.
+Members and guests of the Conservancy circumnavigated New York City in September in historic style in the beautifully crafted Manhattan II.
+Inspired by 1920’s private yacht designs, the 100-foot boat with 22-foot beam, teak decks, spectacular cabin with mahogany finishes and all-glass observatory was the perfect setting to take in the city from a unique water perspective.

-The NY chapter of the AIA (American Institute of Architects) and the BHC have selected an expert guide who will provide a special program just for BHC members and friends on the historical development of New York City, its harbor and its buildings.
+Arthur Platt, an expert guide selected by the NY chapter of the AIA (American Institute of Architects) and the BHC provided a special program on the historical development of New York City, its harbor and its buildings.
+Joe McCarthy provided captivating detail on the Battle of Brooklyn.

 The area that is now Historic Richmond Town’s main site served for nearly two centuries as the government center of Staten Island (Richmond County).
 After Staten Island became one of the five boroughs of New York City in 1898, the county offices were gradually moved to the northern part of Staten Island, closer to Manhattan.
 Richmond Town became a quiet community as government offices, and the many businesses that served them, left the neighborhood.